Applying as an International Student

 First-year International students are required to submit the following:

-- Moravian College online application (links above) or the Common Application (you may submit an online application free of charge)
+- Moravian College online application or the Common Application.
+(You may submit an online application free of charge.)

-- Official secondary school academic records (original and certified translation)
+- Official secondary school academic records. (original and certified translations)

-- Official Test Scores (SAT or ACT).
-The TOEFL (Test of English as a Foreign Language) or IELTS is required of all freshmen applicants if English is not their native language.
-Requirement my be waived for transfer students contingent on college or university transcripts.
-Moravian College does not offer an ESL program.
+- Official Test Scores (SAT or ACT.)
+If English is not your native language, you must submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Scores) scores, and this is required of all freshmen applicants.
+Requirements may be waived for transfer students contingent on college or university transcripts.
+Please note that Moravian College does not offer an English as a Second Language (ESL) program.

 Scholarships for International Students